Training Outcomes Within Your Budget!

 3) Flexibility: COCOMO's flexibility allows it to accommodate various Software Projects, from small-scale to large-scale, simple to complex.
 It can be adapted to multiple development methodologies and technologies, making it applicable in diverse Software Engineering environments.

-6) Risk assessment: The COCOMO Model inherently considers risk factors, especially in the Intermediate and Detailed versions.
-It helps identify potential risks early in the project lifecycle and allows for proactive risk management strategies
+5) Risk Assessment: The COCOMO Model inherently considers risk factors, especially in the Intermediate and Detailed versions.
+It helps identify potential risks early in the project lifecycle and allows for proactive Risk Management strategies

-7) Educational value: COCOMO's structured approach and precise components make it an educational tool.
-It aids Software Engineering students and professionals understand the various facets of project estimation, contributing to their skill development.
+6) Educational Value: COCOMO's structured approach and precise components make it an educational tool.
+It aids Software Engineering students and professionals in understanding the various facets of project estimation, contributing to their skill development.

 Limitations of the COCOMO Model